 The first non-food program was launched at the end of 2012, as a result of donations collected, resulting in the distribution of 3,000 blankets and 10,000 sleeping bags for the displaced.

 Alongside this project in the same year, WATAN continued to distribute 4,000 blankets in 20 districts in Tripoli, Lebanon to help refugees in dire need of basic winter requirements.

 Winter assistance ( Fuel and stoves) was provided for 2,000 HHs in serval camps in Idleb governorate, as well as winter cash assistance such as clothes and fuel for 250 HHs in Azaz, Aleppo for both IDPs and host communities. as well as providing winter NFI materials for 25,000 households.

-The non-food program in WATAN has come a long way since 2016 and has expanded and, was able to respond to all evacuation and displacement waves of people, by distributing newly arrivals NFI kits. besides that, there are regular responses to the vulnerable people were extended to reach all the sub-districts of Idleb and Aleppo in NWs of Syria.
+The non-food program in WATAN has come a long way since 2016 and has expanded and, was able to respond to all evacuation and displacement waves of people, by distributing new arrivals of NFI kits.
+Besides that, regular responses to the vulnerable people were extended to reach all the sub-districts of Idleb and Aleppo in the NWs of Syria.
 From 2016 till the end of 2022, WATAN reached 1,014,073 individuals by distributing 219,986 NFI kits, installing 59,085 tents, and targeting 31,3295 individuals.
-In addition to that through the rapid response mechanism could respond on time to fire incidents and floods, by providing NFI and tent to the affected, Which enable WATAN to reach and covers those urgent needs, as it’s an active member in SNFI/CCCM clusters.
+In addition to that the rapid response mechanism could respond on time to fire incidents and floods, by providing NFI and tent to the affected, Which enable WATAN to reach and covers those urgent needs, as it’s an active member of SNFI/CCCM clusters.

 PROGRAM PHILOSOPHY AND